madeleineforbes/gwenbell.com/content.md

 Gwen Bell
 =========

+  + 2 May • Just added Day 4 on the command line to [Git Commit](http://git.gwenbell.com/) - what to do when you're overwhelmed in there.
+That, plus espresso.
+Mmyeah.
   + 1 May • May.
 Yay!
-Went to Mr Kiwis and stocked up and then drank the most amazing kale, lemon, ginger, celery mix of all time.
+Went to Mr Kiwis and stocked up and then drank the most amazing lemon, ginger, celery mix of all time.
 With paprika on top!
   + 30 Apr • Day two of your 30 days on the command line.
 In your copy of [Git Commit](http://git.gwenbell.com) now.
   + 29 Apr • Oh, snap!
 What's that sound?
 That's the sound of brand new bottom nav.
 Yes, yes y'all.
 Just don't click on writing.
 Yet.
   + 29 Apr • Here's a new route: [Motherless Daughters](http://gwenbell.com/motherlessdaughters).
 Just in time for mother's day, that day that if you don't have one might make you want to punch something in the face.
 Or, y'know.
 Cry.